ArturoMarmolejo/CountryListApp/README.md

 # Country App

-This is a simpleAndroid application that displays a list of countries fetched from a public API.
+This is a simple Android application that displays a list of countries fetched from a public API.

 ## Features